-M. F. Floyd, Box 8004, 919/513-8026, myron floyd@ncsu.edu, Parks, Recreation and Tourism Management Professors: H. A. Devine, M. F. Floyd, M. A. Kanters, Y. Leung, R. K. Meentemeyer, J. C. Peel, C. D. Siderelis; Adjunct Professors: T. A. Steelman; Associate Professors: A. Attarian, C. E. Barbieri, J. N. Bocarro, G. L. Brothers, J. M. Casper, R. L. Moore, D. B. Morais, E. L. Seekamp, C. G. Vick; Emeritus Associate Professors: L. D. Gustke; Assistant Professors: M. B. Edwards, S. A. Rich, J. W. Smith; Research Assistant Professors: L. G. Tateosian; Teaching Associate Professors: K. A. Bush; Teaching Assistant Professors: E. K. Lindsay, R. W. Wade The Master's degree provides students the opportunity to develop and enhance their critical understanding of both the conceptual foundations of parks, recreation and tourism management and the procedures of systematic inquiry and critical problem solving as applied to planning and management issues.
+Y. Leung, Box 7106, 919/513-3489, leung@ncsu.edu, Parks, Recreation and Tourism Management Professors: M. F. Floyd, M. A. Kanters, Y. Leung, R. K. Meentemeyer, J. C. Peel, C. D. Siderelis; Adjunct Professors: T. A. Steelman; Associate Professors: A. Attarian, C. E. Barbieri, J. N. Bocarro, G. L. Brothers, J. M. Casper, M. B. Edwards, R. L. Moore, D. B. Morais, E. L. Seekamp, C. G. Vick; Emeritus Associate Professors: L. D. Gustke; Assistant Professors: K. S. Bunds, S. A. Rich, J. W. Smith; Research Assistant Professors: L. G. Tateosian; Teaching Associate Professors: K. A. Bush; Teaching Assistant Professors: E. K. Lindsay, R. W. Wade The Master's degree provides students the opportunity to develop and enhance their critical understanding of both the conceptual foundations of parks, recreation and tourism management and the procedures of systematic inquiry and critical problem solving as applied to planning and management issues.
 The department offers educational opportunities and resources for the preparation of professionals concerned with planning, organizing, managing and directing parks, recreation, sport, and tourism programs, areas, and facilities.
 The general emphasis areas at the Master's level include: parks and recreation management, tourism development and management, geographic information systems, recreational sport management, and natural resource recreation management.
 Doctoral degree allows students to match their particular research interests and career aspirations with departmental research activities and faculty expertise.
-The primary areas of interest for students include parks, recreation, sport, tourism, spatial information systems with a substantive area of study in another discipline.
+The primary areas of interest for students include health and well-being, human dimensions of the natural and built environment, sustainable and equitable tourism, and geospatial methods and modelling with a substantive area of study in another discipline.
 Master's Degree Requirements: The M.S. degree requires 30 credit hours, of which six hours is Master's thesis research.
 A minor is optional with the M.S. degree.
 The online M.P.R.T.M. requires a minimum of 30 hours of course work, of which three credit hours is a Master's project.
 The department offers a dual Master's option with Public Administration which includes 48 hours of course work.
 In addition, the department also administers a 30 hour Masters of Geospatial Information Science and Technology (MGIST) degree, a graduate Certificate in GIS, and a graduate minor in GIS.
 A Master of Natural Resources degree is also available.
 The online M.P.R.T.M. application deadline is March 15 for all students.
 The online degree program operates on a cohort model and only admits students in the fall semester.
 The application deadline for the M.S. degree is January 15.
 Students can elect to start in a Fall or Spring semester.
 However, the department does not offer financial aid that begins in the Spring semester.
 Doctoral Degree Requirements: Although each doctoral course of study will be unique to the individual student, the usual course of study will include a minimum of 54 hours beyond the Master's.
 These credit hours are distributed among the core courses, statistics and research methods, a minor or substantive area consisting of 15 hours of course work approved by the student's faculty advisor, and the dissertation.
 Students are expected to have completed a Master's degree, preferably one with a thesis.
 Students without research experience will have to demonstrate an ability to produce scholarly work in PRTM.
 Doctoral application deadline is January 15 for both U.S. and international students.
 Student Financial Support: Graduate assistantships and internships are available to students in this program on a competitive basis.
 Click on Graduate Courses for current course information.
-Physics Degrees Offered:
+NCSU Graduate Catalog Physics Degrees Offered: